Miscellaneous BakingView Our Alphabetical Recipe Index for Miscellaneous Baking

 Great for a brunch or any time, this is a great holiday or long weekend dish.
 Everyone claims this dish is theirs or a secret recipe from a caterer but I've seen it in many places.
 It is essentially blintzes lined up in a casserole, covered with a topping of sour cream, sugar and eggs.
 It puffs up in the oven and you serve with sour cream and fruit topping.

-When I first began baking with zeal, I used to bring baking, as most of us do, to the office.
-A real office.
-A real job actually!
-I worked for a university and was thrice, by acclamation, voted president of the coffee club.
-Zucchini bread was considered novel (once) and when I brought this gorgeous, moist, lovely loaf in, no one would touch it!
-Finally, the guy that ate everything, gave it a try.
-As he dove in for this third slice, the rest of the office caught on and the cake was history, way before the second coffee break of the day.
-They say this cake was invented to get rid of excess zucchini.
+When I first began baking I brought samples of my early efforts to my office at McGill University where I worked as an administrative assistant.
+Can you imagine me in a real office in a real job ?
+At that time, zucchini bread was considered novel so when I brought this gorgeous, moist, lovely loaf in, no one would touch it!
+Finally, the guy in the office that ate everything gave it a try.
+As he dove in for his third slice, the rest of the office caught on; The cake became an urban office legent.
+People say zucchini quick bread was invented to get rid of excess zucchini.
 I think it is the other way around.
-This recipe is packed with flavor and also makes very fine zucchini muffins.
-You can switch cranberries or dried cherries for the raisins and/or frost it with a carrot cake cream cheese frosting if you like.
+This great loaf is packed with flavor and also makes very fine zucchini muffins.
+You can switch cranberries or dried cherries for the raisins and/or frost it with a carrot cake cream cheese frosting if you like but it's super by the hunky slice.

 This is a golden, sweet buckle or fruity coffee cake with a streusel topping.
 It is dense with deep purple, berry freshness, slices easily, which makes it easy to serve.
 It is summery country elegance in its finest hour and as one of my tasters said, it is the epitome of summer.
 A ton of work went into this blue perfection – to make the quintessential buckle: not to cakey, nor gummy, not a muffin, nor a quick bread, not a coffee cake – just the best buckle possible.